hdsu-bioquant/r4sc2024/day1/day1_updated/07-Profiling_cells.md

 **Beware: your UMAP might look slightly different!
 So please adapt the cluster<>cell type mapping according to your results!
 For example, you might have more/less clusters!**

+We can now name the clusters using the insights we have just gained by looking at marker genes:

 ``` r
 mapping <- data.frame(seurat_cluster=c('0',